Wnayar/Python_OOP_Guide/README.md

 Skipped __part 6__ of the series as he was discussing Property decorators: getters, setters and deleters,  which did not seem relevant at the time and was fairly niche, but will come back in the future to code this, link to part 6 : https://youtu.be/jCzT9XFZ5bw

+__QUANTCONNECT: Understandign how quantconnect OOP was set up with inheritance, nested functions, attributes set up on intalization etc__